PropellerAero/propeller-ppk-spec/README.md

 Q: _Our drone can already collect RTK datasets.
 Can we upload without any additional engineering work?_

-A: Yes, Propeller can accept data from any drone for high-accuracy and standard accuracy without the further engineering work.
+A: Yes, Propeller can accept data from any drone for high-accuracy and standard accuracy without further engineering work.
 If your images include high-accuracy geotags, we can process those tags.
 Propeller PPK support is limited to drones that have completed the integration process.

-Q: _Why does Propeller prefer Raw GNSS data over computed GNSS formats such as RINEX_
+Q: _Why does Propeller prefer Raw GNSS data over computed GNSS formats such as RINEX?_

 A:  Conversion to formats such as RINEX from raw GNSS data is a lossy conversion process.
 This means that precision in values and data may get loss during this process.
 By using computed formats such as RINEX Propeller PPK may not be able to produce as accurate results as using raw GNSS data format.

-Q: _Why does Propeller need Antenna Type and Antenna Calibration data_
+Q: _Why does Propeller need Antenna Type and Antenna Calibration data?_

-A: Propeller needs the antenna type and antenna calibration data in order to provide a accurate PPK result as Propeller takes these into account when correcting geotags.
+A: Propeller needs the antenna type and antenna calibration data in order to provide an accurate PPK result as Propeller takes these into account when correcting geotags.
 Additionally this provides Propeller with the necessary information in order to troubleshoot poor PPK results.